csariyildiz/csariyildiz.github.io/_posts/non-technical/english/09-26-2023-japanase-animated-cinema.md

 ---
 layout: post3
 title: "Japanese Animated Cinema"
-category: b
+category: c
 tags:
   - Art
 ---

-Anime is a style of animation that originated in Japan started to become more widely recognized and appreciated on a global scale during the 1980s and 1990s.
-The word "anime" is derived from the English word "animation" but is used in a specific cultural context to refer to a diverse range of animated works, including television series, films, and web series, that are characterized by their unique artistic style and often feature colorful artwork, fantastical themes, and vibrant characters.
+* Anime is a style of animation that originated in Japan started to become more widely recognized and appreciated on a global scale during the 1980s and 1990s.

+* The word "anime" is derived from the English word "animation" but is used in a specific cultural context to refer to a diverse range of animated works, including television series, films, and web series, that are characterized by their unique artistic style and often feature colorful artwork, fantastical themes, and vibrant characters.

-Anime is a versatile and influential medium of entertainment that has gained a significant following around the world.
+* Anime is an influential medium of entertainment that has gained a significant following around the world.
 By impacting global culture it continues to evolve and expand its influence in the entertainment industry.

-Enjoying anime as an entertainment is a personal experience.
+* Enjoying anime as an entertainment is a personal experience.
 It's great that there are found value in these mediums that can provide not only entertainment but also opportunities for exploration, creativity, and cultural exchange.

-Anime can encompass a wide range of art styles, from highly detailed and realistic to highly stylized and exaggerated.
+* Anime can encompass a wide range of art styles, from highly detailed and realistic to highly stylized and exaggerated.
 This diversity allows for a broad spectrum of storytelling and visual creativity.
 However anime has its own uniqueness, having features specific to Japanese visual art that goes back centuries.

-Anime covers a multitude of genres, including action, romance, fantasy, science fiction, horror, slice of life, and many more.
+* Anime covers a multitude of genres, including action, romance, fantasy, science fiction, horror, slice of life, and many more.
 This versatility means there's an anime for almost every taste and age group.
 It is produced for audiences of all ages, from children to adults.
 These genres (democraphics) themselves are loved by anime fans, whether they are Japanese or not these detailed descriptions are often learned around the world under their original Japanese names.

-Such as Josei (adult women), Seinen (adult men), Shoujo (young girls), Shounen (young boys) and animes for children.
+* As an Manga and Anime genre Josei (adult women), Seinen (adult men), Shoujo (young girls), Shounen (young boys) and animes for children.
 From current numbers of myanimelist shows 151 for Josei, 972 for Seinen, 471 for Shoujo and 1892 for Shounen and 6119 for children.
 In manga it shows 4017 for Josei, 7804 for Seinen, 8251 for Shoujo and 6360 for Shounen and 271 for children.

-In this article we will focus on "anime", the japanese animation in a broad context of japanese culture.
-As an anime fan myself I will present my particular interests, recommendation and commentary on some works of art.

 ## Genres, Themes And Age Groups